Skip to content

 Custom Actions

-Custom actions are a way to extend the functionality of the bot by integrating with external systems via HTTP APIs.
+Custom actions extend a bot's functionality by integrating with external systems and APIs.

 Events